sisrfeng/coc-wiki/Using-workspaceFolders.md

 When `b:coc_root_patterns` not exists, `"coc.preferences.rootPatterns"` is used, it's default to `[".vim", ".git", ".hg", ".projections.json"]`.

 Workspace folder is resolved from up to down, the resolved folder would never be user's home directory.

+**Note** when the file is inside current cwd, cwd is checked first.

-**Important** since it works by resolve from files, to enable multiple workspace folders, you **have to** open at least one file of each folders.
+**Note** since it works by resolve from files, to enable multiple workspace folders, you **have to** open at least one file of each folders.

 ## List current workspace folders